 Even kids who don’t know anything about creating 3-D models may have encountered the T-pose while gaming.
 Popular Nintendo games Super Smash Bros. and Super Mario Odyssey both accidentally showed characters doing the pose:

-In 2018, T-posing has become something kids do in real life.
+In 2018, T-posing became something kids do in real life.
 Like the dab before it, it’s often done ironically.
-The most pervasive T-pose joke is “T-pose to assert dominance,” which comes from a Photoshop edit of a WikiHow article called “How to Increase Your Social Standing at School,” which, as far as we can tell, doesn’t actually exist.
-The photo first appeared on the Instagram account @nonhomo in May but rose to prominence on Reddit’s tposememes forum, which has been around for nearly a year.
+The most pervasive joke is “T-pose to assert dominance,” which comes from a photoshopped edit of a WikiHow article called “How to Increase Your Social Standing at School,” which, as far as we can tell, doesn’t actually exist.
+The photo first appeared on the Instagram account @nonhomo in May but rose to prominence on Reddit’s tposememes forum, which has been around since 2017.

-In the week or so since the T-pose took off, trolls have tried to convince the internet that T-posing is a white power symbol.
+Since the pose took off in 2018, trolls have tried to convince the internet that T-posing is a white power symbol.
 It appears to be an attempt to rile liberals and make them look foolish, like previous fake hate symbols that arose from the pro-Trump, white supremacist axis of Reddit’s the_donald and 4chan’s /pol/.
 Thus far, it hasn’t really worked.

 For the most part, though, the campaign hasn’t tainted the T-pose.
 Teen tweets about it, and the posts at the Tposememes subreddit, are largely pretty wholesome.